 A concern with the difference-in-differences approach above is that there may be a variety of state-level factors that are correlated with the Medicaid-expansion decision which could bias the estimates.
-For example, differential exposure to subsidized coverage in the ACA marketplaces for those 100-138 percent of the FPL may make it hard to assess the effect of the Medicaid expansion on the overall use of hospital services.
+For example, differential exposure to subsidized coverage in the ACA marketplaces for those 100–138 percent of the FPL may make it hard to assess the effect of the Medicaid expansion on the overall use of hospital services.
 This may contribute to the relatively small and imprecise estimates of the effect of insurance on the overall use of hospital services.

-To address these concerns and provide a more reliable estimate of the effect of the ACA Medicaid expansion, we next explore within-state variation in the share of each ZIP Code that was made newly eligible for Medicaid as a result of the expansion.
+To address these concerns and provide a more-reliable estimate of the effect of the ACA Medicaid expansion, we next explore within-state variation in the share of each ZIP Code that was made newly eligible for Medicaid as a result of the expansion.
 Given that the ACA was based on a single income standard (i.e., earning below 138 percent of the poverty line) there is a large amount of variation in the share of each ZIP Code that gained Medicaid eligibility.
 To measure that variation, we use a Zip-Code-level measure of new Medicaid eligibility adapted from the work of Dranove et al. (2016).

 Figure 9 shows the variation across states in this measure.
-The maps in Figures 9 show variation across expansion states in overall share of population made newly eligible, with larger increases in eligibility in California and Ohio and relatively smaller increases in Indiana and Iowa.
+The maps in Figure 9 show variation across expansion states in the overall share of each population made newly eligible, with larger increases in eligibility in California and Ohio and relatively smaller increases in Indiana and Iowa.
 The bottom panel of Figure 9 shows the counterfactual population share that would have been made newly eligible in non-expansion states; the panel shows that all of the non-expansion states would have had high treatment “intensity” compared to the expansion states (i.e., much closer to the large increases in California and Ohio than the other expansion states in our sample).

 Lastly, Figure 10 illustrates the within-state variation (across ZIP Codes) for two expansion states (the ZIP Code maps for the remaining expansion states are reported in the Appendix).
-The maps, for Minnesota and New Jersey, show that some ZIP Codes had relatively small changes in eligibility, while other ZIP Codes had increases in eligibility of more than 30-40 percent.
+The maps, for Minnesota and New Jersey, show that some ZIP Codes had relatively small changes in eligibility, while other ZIP Codes had increases in eligibility of more than 30–40 percent.

 Using this within-state variation, we implement a triple-difference specification that allows the effect of the Medicaid expansion to vary by the share newly eligible in each ZIP Code.
 This approach allows us to control for other features of the market or the ACA (other than the Medicaid expansion) that differentially impacted ZIP Codes with a greater share of their residents made eligible.
-Additionally, we are able to include state-year-month fixed effects in all specifications, which can account for confounding state-level shocks that are correlated with expansion/non-expansion status.
-Ultimately, we estimate the following regression model:
+Additionally, we are able to include state-year-month fixed effects in all specifications, which can account for confounding state-level shocks that are correlated with expansion and non-expansion status.
+We estimate the following regression model:

 Yist=β⋅Postst⋅ShareEligiblei+αi+ShareEligiblei⋅αt+αs⋅αt+εist.

-As with the difference-in-difference model, we study outcome Yist for ZIP Code i in state s and year t.
+As with the difference-in-difference model above, we study outcome Yist for ZIP Code i in state s and year t.
 The variable Postst indicates whether the state has expanded Medicaid, αi are ZIP-Code-specific fixed effects.
-The ShareEligible variable is the estimate of the share of the ZIP Code population that was made newly eligible for the ACA in expansion states, and the share that would have been made eligible in the case of non-expansion states.
-In the spirit of a triple-difference model, this variable is interacted with a full set of year-month-specific fixed effects αt, and the regression model also includes a full set of state-year-month-specific fixed effects.
+The ShareEligible variable is the estimate of the share of the ZIP Code’s population that was made newly eligible for the ACA in expansion states, and the share that would have been made eligible in non-expansion states.
+In the spirit of a triple-difference model, this variable is interacted with a full set of year-month-specific fixed effects, αt, and the regression model also includes a full set of state-year-month-specific fixed effects.